Pinpoint tests of the instrument cluster

 Yes

 INSTALL a new hazard warning light switch.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No

 REPAIR the electrical circuit.
-Check the correct operation of the system.
+Check that the system is working properly.

 Yes

-INSTALL a new indicator light bulb.
-For more information, refer to Instrument panel available in this section.
-CHECK the system is working properly.
+INSTALL a new indicator bulb.
+For additional information, refer to Instrument Cluster in this section.
+CHECK that the system is operating correctly.

 No

 REPAIR the electrical circuit.
-Check the correct operation of the system.
+Check that the system is working properly.

 Yes